Ebenezer-group/onwards/ReadMe.md

 ambassador ID and password.
 The maximum length of an ambassador ID is 20.

 #### Running the middle tier -- cmwA (after installing)
-Before running the middle tier normally, it needs to be run with the -signup flag:
+The middle tier is used for two purposes: registration/signup and normal operation.
+Before the middle tier can be run normally, you need to run it with the -signup flag:

 cmwA cmwA.cfg -signup

 The program exits when run this way.
-If this step worked, a message is output to the terminal indicating so.
+If the signup succeeds, a message is output to the terminal indicating so.
 Otherwise, an error message is logged.
 After registering, the cmwA can be run normally:

 nohup cmwA cmwA.cfg &

 #### Accounts
-After successfully signing up using the middle tier, you can request an account number be associated with your ambassador.
-To get an account send an email to support@webEbenezer.net with "Account" as the subject, and include the ambassador ID that you have chosen.
+After successfully signing up, you can request one or more accounts be associated with your ambassador.
+To get an account send an email to support@webEbenezer.net with "Account" as the subject, and mention the ambassador ID that you have chosen.

 #### Running the front tier -- genz